Duration: 2 weeks

 About the workshop

-- Week One: Prevention and Detection To assist you in developing and introducing practical mechanisms for establishing, promoting and sustaining an ethical infrastructure in the public life of your own country, to explore processes for detecting unethical behaviour and corrupt acts including audit, risk management and oversight arrangements.
+• To assist you in developing and introducing practical mechanisms for establishing, promoting and sustaining an ethical infrastructure in the public life of your own country

-- Week Two: Investigation, Prosecution and Sanctions To help you devise successful investigative strategies including the role of expert witnesses, digital forensics, seize and search methodologies and investigative techniques.
-To examine how best to carry out successful prosecutions and apply criminal, administrative and civil sanctions including options for asset recovery.
+• To examine how best to carry out successful prosecutions and apply administrative and civil sanctions as effective responses to corruption and unethical behaviour, including options for asset recovery.

 How participants will benefit